Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms: Mixed surfaces

-Since by Proposition \ref{g=q} $C'$ has genus $q(S) \geq 3$, a general small deformation of $C'$ is not hyperelliptic, deforming $S$ to a surface whose rational curves are, by Proposition \ref{norat}, all contracted to a point of the corresponding mixed quotient $X$.
-In particular we have found a small deformation of $S$ that is minimal.
+Then ${\mathcal S} \rightarrow \Delta$ is a flat family deforming $S$ to a mixed surface arising by a deformation of $C'$ that is not hyperelliptic.
+In particular by the argument at the beginning of this proof we have found a small deformation of $S$ that is minimal.
 By Kodaira's theorem on stable submanifolds (\cite{Kod63}*{Example at page 86}) $S$ is minimal too. \end{proof}